controversy187/todoist-adk/README.md

 This will open a web browser where you can interact with your multi-agent system.

 ### Example Interactions
-- **"What are my priorities today?"** - Gets your top 3-5 tasks from the Work project
+- **"What are my priorities today?"** - Gets your top 3-5 tasks from the Work project (basic prioritization)
+- **"Groom my backlog"** - Interactive session to analyze tasks, gather context, and provide smart prioritization
+- **"Analyze my tasks"** - Smart analysis with context gathering for better prioritization
 - **"Plan a product launch"** - Breaks down the goal into actionable tasks in your Work project
 - **"What should I work on?"** - Analyzes your tasks and provides recommendations

 ## Key Features
 - **Work Project Focus:** All tasks are managed within a dedicated "Work" project in ToDoist
 - **Real-time Integration:** Direct API calls to ToDoist for live task data
-- **Intelligent Prioritization:** AI-powered analysis of due dates and priorities
+- **Intelligent Prioritization:** AI-powered analysis of business impact, dependencies, and effort
+- **Interactive Backlog Grooming:** Context gathering sessions to improve task understanding
+- **Task Breakdown:** Automatic identification and breakdown of large tasks
+- **Smart Context Management:** Comments and updates to track decisions and context
 - **Project Planning:** Automatic breakdown of complex goals into actionable tasks
 - **Web Interface:** Easy-to-use chat interface powered by Google ADK

+## Smart Prioritization Features
+The SmartPrioritizationAgent provides advanced backlog grooming capabilities:

+- **Context Analysis:** Identifies tasks missing business impact, effort estimation, or dependency information
+- **Interactive Gathering:** Asks specific questions to gather missing context
+- **Task Breakdown:** Suggests breaking down large tasks (>4 hours) into smaller pieces
+- **Business-Focused Prioritization:** Prioritizes based on business impact and dependencies rather than just due dates
+- **Approval Workflow:** Always asks for approval before making task updates
+- **Context Tracking:** Uses comments to maintain history of decisions and context

 ## Error Handling
 The system includes robust error handling: